 The BC government announced on Tuesday it has formally extended the provincial state of emergency that has been in effect since March 2020.

-The state of emergency is extended through the end of the day on March 30, 2021, surpassing the one-year mark since it was first declared.
+The state of emergency is extended through the end of the day on March 16, 2021.

 A provincial declaration of a state of emergency allows the province to implement provincial emergency measures and access assets that may be necessary to prevent, respond to or alleviate the effects of an emergency.
 This is a temporary measure authorized by the Emergency Program Act.